FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 Nothing is perfect, though.
 The big bang approach has some challenges:

-* Everyone is human, and it is common to miss issues during the testing period.
+Everyone is human, and it is common to miss issues during the testing period.
 Data migrations are, in general, unique.
 Testing helps, but production systems often differ in unexpected and subtle ways from even the best testing environments.
-* Any problems with the migration impact many users, since everyone is being transferred.
+Any problems with the migration impact many users, since everyone is being transferred.

-* This approach requires the migration scripts to be given a lot of care, and you need to test them well.
+This approach also requires the migration scripts to be given a lot of care, and you need to test them well.
 Then, after the migration, you throw them away.
 Maybe there's a few lessons learned, but much of the specific knowledge will be inapplicable to future migrations.

-* FusionAuth, or any other new auth system, must be compatible with the old system's password hashing algorithm.
+Finally, FusionAuth, or any other new auth system, must be compatible with the old system's password hashing algorithm.
 Otherwise, you must force all users to reset their password, which is a suboptimal user experience, to put it mildly.

 The big bang migration is conceptually easy to understand, with few moving pieces.
 It works well when you have deadlines.
 Because of the uniqueness of its implementation, this is the most high risk option.